-(b) Later, you restructure your program's code and find that the cache hit rate has increased to 99%.
+(b) Later, you restructure your program's loops to improve its locality and find that the cache hit rate increases to 99%.
 Calculate the new average number of cycles required to service each data access.
 What is the impact of this 2% increase in the cache hit rate?